kim-judge/minionassembly/README.md

-# annet
+# MinION Assemblies
-Test uploading assemblies to github
+MinION assemblies and QUAST output for Enterobacter kobei